Callie's Newest ALBUM Release!

 Singing before she was able to speak words, Callie Bennett, was adopted at 4 months old from Seoul, South Korea and was raised both on and off the Navajo Reservation.
 Immediately, her mother noticed her gifting, and at a very young age Callie began to develop a heart and passion not only for singing, but for all musical arts.
 At 5 years old her mother placed her in piano lessons, at 7 singing lessons, and 13 guitar lessons.

 Callie is highly involved with the non-profit organization Covenant of Faith, which is located on the Navajo Nation.
 Along with her leadership role as Music Director at Covenant of Faith, she is also the Executive Administrator.
 She has taught at youth groups, performed on the Trinity Broadcasting Television Network of Arizona, has volunteered in her local Navajo Chapter Government, continues to work on musical projects and collaborations, and continuously travels extensively with her Father, Ellson Bennett.
+She also has received her ministerial credentials.

 Her first album is entitled 'Glorify' and was released in 2011, which was nominated in the year 2013 Native American Music Awards for Best Female Artist and Best Gospel/Inspirational Recording.